The Best-Preserved Pair of Skis from Prehistory

 The new Digervarden ski.
 Photo: Espen Finstad, secretsoftheice.com.

-The new Digervarden ski
+The New Digervarden Ski

 Three twisted birch bindings, a leather strap and a wooden plug go through the hole in the foothold of the new ski.
 The ski found in 2014 only had one twisted birch binding and a leather strap through the hole.
 Both skis have a hole through the tip.
 There are subtle differences in the carvings at the front of the skis.
-The back end of the new ski is pointed, while the back end of 2014 ski is straight.
+The back end of the new ski is pointed, while the back end of the 2014 ski is straight.

 Close-up of the repaired foothold of the 1300-year-old ski.
 Photo: Espen Finstad, secretsoftheice.com.

 The foothold of the new ski shows repairs, so it was well used.
 A part of the back end of the ski is missing.
 The missing piece is presumably still inside the ice.
-Whether it broke when lost or while inside the ice may be possible to say at a later stage based on a careful study of the edge of the break.
+Whether it broke when it was lost or while inside the ice may be possible to say at a later stage based on a careful study of the edge of the break.

 Part of the leather strap of the heel binding of the new ski had come off but it lay on the ground close by.
 Both skis are missing the upper part of the toe binding of twisted birch.
 We found pieces of twisted birch close to the new ski and this may belong to the binding.
-We cannot to say for sure if the binding of twisted birch broke before the skis were left behind, or whether the ice caused it.
+We cannot say for sure whether the binding of twisted birch broke before the skis were left behind, or whether the ice caused it.

 The leather strap for the binding.
 Photo: Runar Hole, secretsoftheice.com.

-The question of fur on the underside
+The Question of Fur on the Underside

-One of the questions raised by the ski found in 2014 was if it originally had fur on the underside.
+One of the questions raised by the ski found in 2014 was whether it originally had fur on the underside.
 This has major implications for the use of the ski.
 There were no nail holes along the sides of the 2014 ski which would have been a clear sign of the fastening of the fur.
 However, fur can also be glued to the underside, so we could not rule it out.

 A furrow on the underside along the length of the ski, as you find on other prehistoric skis (and on modern cross-country skis), would solve the question.
 Such a furrow would have no function with an underside covered by fur.
 The 2014 ski did not show a furrow, but the new and better preserved ski does!
 So, probably no fur-lining.